 All other lines saw dwell per passenger increase substantially once fare collection resumed.
 It has since dropped about one second per passenger for the rest of the system.
-The key question this observation of All-door Boarding seeks to answer is whether lines 6 and 51B had a more significant effect than what occurred naturally on the rest of the system.
+The key question this pilot seeks to answer is whether the pilot had a more significant effect than what occurred naturally on the rest of the system.
 In this case, Line 6 saw a decrease of 2.4 seconds per passenger and Line 51B had each rider board 2.8 seconds faster than before the pilot was initiated.
 This means that if ten passengers boarded at a given stop, the time spent at the stop would be 24 and 28 seconds shorter, respectively.